MinsangPark115/DS535/README.md

 #######################################################

-after training step, your "main" trained checkpoint is in
+After training step, your "main" trained checkpoint is in
 * ./trained_ckpt/model_1m_{clustertype}={numofcluster}.ckpt

 Your Autoencoder or VAE trained checkpoint is in